 There was a case that was highlighted in the year 2012, where an online teen dating app Skout has to shut down its teen component as there was a man who misused this site by posing as a teen and he also raped and sexually assaulted the three teen users.
 There are many other cases that have been highlighted, where the minors were exploited by adult men whom they met on the online dating app

-Teens prefer the traditional social media accounts the most real way to meet the romantic prospects online.
-Most of the teens have started their relationship by meeting someone through social media apps like Instagram, Facebook.
-They agree to the fact that through commenting or liking a stranger’s social media profile posts or pictures, there are higher chances that leads to in-person meetups.
+Teens prefer traditional social media accounts as the most realistic way to meet romantic prospects online.
+Most teens have started their relationship by meeting someone through social media apps like Instagram, Facebook.
+They agree with the fact that through commenting or liking a stranger’s social media profile posts or pictures, there are higher chances than leads to in-person meetups.

 But the risk to be considered remains similar, whether the teens meet through online dating apps or through social media profiles.
 Online dating and meeting stranger through online apps creates a particular danger to adolescents and not only teenagers, but people of all ages should use caution.
 Teens are prone to the risky behavior even if they exude social media-savvy.
 Most of the teens don’t always have an online safe on their mind and most of the time they are actually not ready to spot the red flags.
 So it makes really important for parents to have an open discussion with their teens about what they are up to in terms of their real life and their online profiles and to take necessary steps wherever and whenever required.